Skip to main content

 exclude_globsGlob patterns for files to exclude from checkpoint commits.
 Uses git pathspec :(glob,exclude) syntax.

-Define variables that are expanded into the DOT source before the graph is parsed.
+Define inputs that are expanded into the Graphviz source before the graph is parsed.
 See Variables for the full reference.

 run.toml